snasovich/pr-poker/README.md

 - **Slack Integration**: Posts a summary of PRs to a Slack channel and notifies individual reviewers directly in thread responses to the summary message (to reduce channel noise).
 - **Configurable Settings** for Slack notifications, GitHub repositories, and team members.
 - **Customizable Thresholds** for PR approvals and age to determine categorization.
+- **Detailed Logging** using Winston, with configurable log levels to control verbosity, including detailed error stack traces for debugging.

 ## Setup